The Hindering Hip Pain

 In April 2013 Jeff underwent the stem cell harvest and injection into his right hip.
 He additionally underwent a PRP booster four weeks after his initial procedure.

-Jeff returned to cycling and his routine workouts approximately six weeks after the stem cell procedure and reported pain scores that were 80% improved at that time.
-At six month post op he was 95% improved.
+Jeff returned to cycling and his routine workouts approximately six weeks after the stem cell procedure.
+In his patient follow-ups he reported pain scores that were 80%* improved at that time; at six month post op he was 95%* improved.
 He returned to water skiing, cycling and golfing as well as an occasional run despite my urging him to avoid the impact of running.

 At 8 months post op Jeff remained virtually pain free.
 He elected to undergo a booster shot of bone marrow concentrate into his hip in an effort to continue to maintain excellent joint health with his ongoing avid sports participation.